Ghost bat: Behaviour and diet

-The family Megadermatidae is carnivorous, feeding on animals that includes vertebrate species, and this species commonly feeds on arthropod, mammalian, amphibian and reptilian prey.
-These include large insects and small mice, other bats, small birds, frogs, Pygopodidae (legless lizards), geckos and snakes.
+The family Megadermatidae is carnivorous, feeding on vertebrate species including arthropod, mammalian, amphibian and reptilian prey.
+Large insects, small mice, other bats, other small mammals, small birds, frogs, Pygopodidae (legless lizards), geckos and snakes and also taken.
 Macroderma gigas is formally referred to as a specialised carnivore, but they have been known to feed on insects if prey is scarce.
-Vertebrate prey is eaten much more frequently, and is usually consumed at the site of capture.
-Other species of microbats are taken in flight, these include species of Taphozous (sheathtails), Saccolaimus (bentwings), horseshoe bats and the little cave eptesicus.
+Vertebrate prey is eaten much more frequently and is usually consumed at the site of capture.
+Other species of microbats are taken in flight, including species of Taphozous (sheathtails), Saccolaimus (bentwings), horseshoe bats and the little cave eptesicus.
 The microbat species consumed by M. gigas feed at a variety of habitat and altitudes, and includes those known to cohabit with this species at cave roosts.

 A study of the avian prey of the bat revealed that over fifty species of birds are targeted, in a range of sizes but a preference for those weighing less than 35 grams.
 Birds that roost in flocks make up a large part of the diet, and a quarter of the species are non-passerines.
 One nocturnal species of bird is recorded at their middens, the Australian owlet-nightjar Aegotheles cristatus.
-The examination of the butchered remains of their middens has given support to interpretation of fossil depositions, that have similar assemblages of discarded remains, at the Riversleigh formations where this and other species of Macroderma are exceptionally well represented.
+The examination of the remains of their middens has given support to interpretation of fossil depositions, that have similar assemblages of discarded remains, at the Riversleigh formations where this and other species of Macroderma are exceptionally well represented.